elf-oskari/oskari-server-extensions/README.md

 ## To build the webapp for map

-Run 'mvn clean install' in webapp-map
+Run 'mvn clean install' in this directory.
+A deployable WAR-file will be compiled to ./webapp-map/target/oskari-map.war

+##### Note!
+The runnable JAR packaging is under development and shouldn't be used for now